losrobbos/coding-advanced-resources/README.md

 Developing in teams is fundamentally different compared to working alone.
 A lot more things need to be considered before even starting (!) coding, otherwise you will probably produce a lot of conflicts :)

 There are some fundamental decisions to take upfront:
-- How to align all team members to a certain DESIGN?
+- How to <b>align</b> all team members to a certain design?
 - How to create & split tasks in the team?
-- How to use Git & GitHub in a bring our features together?
+- How to use Git & GitHub in the team to bring our features together?
 - How to setup simple rules for code formatting in order to prevent accidental file changes & merge conflicts?

 And finally, for the role of the team lead: How to fill that role?